kautickv/utility_hub_web_app/docs/Steps_to_stepup_project.md

  - Go to S3, Click "Create bucket".
  - Provide a unique name for your bucket.
 E.g utility-hub-s3-terraform-backend
  - Select the AWS Region where you want to create the bucket
- - Create a folder inside the bucket to store the state files.
-E.g terraformStateFiles
  - Repeat same process for the prod account

 Step 6: